 How high is your business’ cyber threat intelligence?

-Threat intelligence (IQ) is having knowledge and awareness of what threatens your data integrity.
+Cyber threat intelligence (IQ) is having knowledge and awareness of what threatens your data integrity.
 In order to combat problems, cyber threat intelligence even goes beyond the knowledge that threats exist – it’s also understanding the motivations of cyber criminals and how they access systems and information.
 This is not to be confused with GDPR, which governs general data protection.

 Threats are increasing at a pace that far exceeds the capabilities of the average website owner to keep up with them.
 In order for a company to have a high threat IQ, they need to take an internal and external approach to threat assessment and staff education.
 Internal information sources include gathering data from your system through: